The story behind Sonoma Wire Works

 in 2011, Sonoma launched the GuitarJack™ Model 2 audio input/output interface for iOS, then the GuitarJack 2 USB interface for iOS/Mac/Win in 2013.

-In 2015, Sonoma launched the next generation of GuitarJacks (GuitarJack Stage and StudioJack Mini) that were also developed by Joe Bryan.
+In 2015, Sonoma launched the next generation of GuitarJacks (GuitarJack Stage and StudioJack Mini) that were co-developed with Joe Bryan.

 In 2016, Sonoma launched the highly anticipated DrumCore 4 (AAX/VST3/AU plug-in) update.